 About this essay

-Financial cost is only one measure of cost.
-Plastic alternatives to leather are made from non-renewable oil-based materials – there is a cost to the environment in terms of depleting a natural resource; polluting the planet which affects human, animal and plant health; and adding to greenhouse gas levels.
+Money should only ever be one factor in measuring cost.
+Plastic alternatives to leather are made from non-renewable oil-based materials and there is a cost from this to the environment in terms of depleting natural resources, polluting the planet and adding to greenhouse gas emissions.